StevenClontz/escape-pod-puzzlehunt-2016/pages/1-vbc.md

 Please refer to **Puzzle A** in your *Agent Fieldbook*.
 What appears to be a random grid of letters is actually a kind of **word search**.
-The key to this puzzle is the monument dedicated to Dr. von Braun himself.
+The key to this puzzle is the [monument](/img/vbc-monument.jpg) dedicated to Dr. von Braun himself.
 It seems the number pairs below the letter grid are associated with lines and words on the monument, although they've **scrambled** the words a bit.
 Also, my sources suggest that it will be important to figure out why they included the word **"cross"** on the page.

-Make sure you **photograph the von Braun momument** for your records!
-You also must **photograph a teammate at this location for verification purposes**.

 Remember, as long as you have a photograph of the von Braun monument on your handheld computer, **you do not need to solve